 It is thought that smallpox first appeared 10,000 BC in Africa.
 Ancient Egyptian scrolls dating back as early as 3,000 BC tell of a disease exhibiting characteristics and symptoms very much like those that would be recognized of smallpox today.
 Mummified remains dating 1570 – 1085 BC carry pock marks indicative of smallpox.
 The skin and face of the mummified body of Pharaoh Ramses V, who died about 1140 BC, are scarred with a rash and lesions that bear witness to ravages brought about by smallpox.
 Sanskrits that correspond to this time period describe an outbreak of a characteristically similar pox disease in present-day India.
 It is thought that Egyptian merchants contributed to the spread of this disease to India.
-The Muslim conquest of Spain in the 7th century introduced the disease in Spain.
+The Umayyad conquest of Spain in the 7th century re-introduced the disease in Europe.
 The time period from the twelfth to fourteenth centuries saw intensive Crusade activity and movement of expeditions across Europe and the Middle East which further spread the disease across Europe.
 The Spaniard invasion of South America in the 15th century introduced smallpox epidemics that decimated the flourishing Aztec and Incan Empires of the time.
 By the 16th Century, smallpox was becoming a major killer.
 As much as 90 percent of the native American Indian populations were thought to have been wiped off by it.
 By the end of the 18th Century, the disease was killing 400,000 Europeans a year and had spread as far as Australia.
 Anywhere where populations grew sufficiently to sustain endemic transmissions, the Speckled Monster raged invincibly.